 3. Allows hospitals to ensure they're getting the best value

-4. Gives the hospital leverage
+4. Gives the hospital negotiating power

-The process facilitates open, honest, and legitimate negotiations and allows all stakeholders to remain educated on the status of business discussions.
+The process facilitates open, honest, and legitimate negotiations that allow all stakeholders to remain educated on the status of business discussions.